Skip to content

 Provider mcp

 Uses Model Context Protocol sampling to leverage the client's LLM capabilities.
-No additional configuration required as it uses the connected MCP client's model.
+No additional configuration required as it uses the connected MCP client's model, but MCP client has to support this feature!

 Provider langchain: